32-Year-Old Outfielder – Free Agent

 Tyler Colvin Contract Information:

-Signed a minor league deal with the Marlins in January of 2015.
+Signed a minor-league contract with the White Sox in May 2015.

 To instantly reveal our fantasy analysis of every player – including Tyler Colvin – simply subscribe now.